 Rathin Kacham, senior

 Rathin Kacham, a DACA recipient, first-generation and low-income student, said he applied to over 30 colleges and universities his senior year of high school.
-He knew he would not qualify for federal aid because of his undocumented status at the time, so he was forced to apply to a slew of schools in hopes he would be accepted somewhere and receive financial aid, he said.
+He knew he would not qualify for federal aid because of his undocumented status at the time, so he was forced to apply to a slew of schools in hopes he would be accepted somewhere and receive financial aid.

-Kacham said his underfunded high school rarely sent students out of state for college, and many kids did not proceed to higher education at all.
-At the time, his guidance counselors knew little about his situation, so Kacham said he tackled the admissions process alone, calling individual universities and researching programs intended for low-income students.
+Kacham’s underfunded high school rarely sent students out of state for college, and many kids did not proceed to higher education at all.
+At the time, his guidance counselors knew little about his situation, so Kacham tackled the admissions process alone, calling individual universities and researching programs intended for low-income students.

 “I had this challenge I had no control over,” Kacham said.

 By the time regular decisions were announced that spring, Kacham had been wait-listed or rejected to the majority of schools which he applied, despite having a 4.0 GPA and a high ACT score.

 “I got into one school, I think it was [University of Texas] Dallas, where I would’ve gotten a partial scholarship, and that was honestly where I thought I was going for the longest time,” he said.
 “Then I checked my spam folder and Notre Dame and had sent me an acceptance letter and I ended up here.”

 Jazie Valenzo was born in Mexico, but his family moved to Wilmington, Delaware when he was 1 year old.
 Valenzo said his parents wanted to immigrate to America in order to escape family tensions back in Mexico, but when they arrived, both of his parents were forced to work multiple jobs in order to support their family of five.
 After attending elementary and middle school in the inner city of Wilmington, Valenzo was accepted at Salesianum School — an all-boys private Catholic high school — on financial aid.